-The northernmost town of Corolla existed in peaceful harmony with their wild horses for centuries.
+The northernmost town of Corolla existed in peaceful harmony with its wild horses for centuries.
 When the small village became a bustling vacation center in the 1980s, with condos, shopping centers, restaurants and ritzy beach houses, the horses' future was endangered.
-With a new highway came traffic; and in the first year of the highway opening seven horses were struck by cars and killed.
+With a new highway came traffic, and in the first year of the highway's opening, seven horses were struck by cars and killed.

 Townspeople organized the Corolla Wild Horse Fund and immediately put into action a carefully thought out management plan.
 They moved the herd to a less inhabited part of the islands where it is maintained at about sixty horses to protect the ecological balance of the area.
 It is also the job of the group to prevent horses from accessing the developed areas, and to relocate any "rogue" horses that stray back into town or other private sites.